 A bankruptcy lawyer who serves Gaffney, South Carolina, can make the process easier to understand and complete.
 In South Carolina, the filing process includes:

-- Collecting and completing a plethora of necessary forms
+- Collecting and completing all necessary forms

 - Compiling a list with the names and contact information of each of your creditors